|About Us News Resources Login Become a member Help Search|

 “Leave?”
 Lóriel exclaimed from her place at one end, lovely in her gown of white and green, looking upon her husband as though he had asked her to gather her things that very night.
 Her treasured necklace of emerald and diamond sparkled at her throat, saved only because she had been wearing it when Doriath fell in raging ruin.
 “Why?”

 Menelwen obviously wished to speak but somehow could not.
 Habitually the boldest of Oropher’s wards, even she was struck by the effrontery of the proposal.
-Most felt themselves still indebted to Gil-galad, too much so to fly in his face this way.
+Most felt themselves still indebted to Gil-galad, too much so to simply abandon him.

 “And what of the king?”
 Lóriel asked pointedly.

-“He is not my king,” Oropher returned proudly, turning up his nose and inspiring a few more aghast faces.
+“He is not my king,” Oropher returned proudly, inspiring a few more aghast expressions.
 “Ereinion Gil-galad is a noble lord, but I am not obliged to answer to him.
 We have stayed long enough beneath his rule, obeying his laws, forwarding his interests.
 If we owed him a debt of gratitude, we have paid it, and I assert our freedom now to go when and whither we will.
 If he is sovereign enough, let him recognize it.”

 The silence only deepened around the table, most neither daring to disown Gil-galad nor to gainsay Oropher.
 He was well within his rights as an independent prince, but they feared not all the Golodhrim would see it so.